X

 Depression and anxiety are different conditions, but they commonly occur together.
 They also have similar treatments.

-Feeling down or having the blues now and then is normal.
-And everyone feels anxious from time to time — it's a normal response to stressful situations.
-But severe or ongoing feelings of depression and anxiety can be a sign of an underlying mental health disorder.
+It's not unusual to feel down or have the blues now and then.
+And everyone feels anxious from time to time — it's a typical response to stressful situations.
+But severe or ongoing feelings of depression and anxiety can be a sign of an underlying mental health condition.

-Anxiety may occur as a symptom of clinical (major) depression.
-It's also common to have depression that's triggered by an anxiety disorder, such as generalized anxiety disorder, panic disorder or separation anxiety disorder.
+Going through a major depressive episode can lead to the start of an anxiety disorder.
+It's also common for depression to be triggered by an anxiety disorder, such as generalized anxiety disorder, panic disorder or separation anxiety disorder.
 Many people have a diagnosis of both an anxiety disorder and clinical depression.

-Symptoms of both conditions usually improve with psychological counseling (psychotherapy), medications, such as antidepressants, or both.
-Lifestyle changes, such as improving sleep habits, increasing social support, using stress-reduction techniques or getting regular exercise, also may help.
-If you have either condition, avoid alcohol, smoking and recreational drugs.
+Symptoms of both conditions usually improve with talk therapy, called psychotherapy, medicines such as antidepressants, or both.
+Lifestyle changes to improve sleep habits, increase social support, reduce stress and get regular exercise also may help.
+If you have either condition, don't use alcohol, tobacco or recreational drugs.
 They can make both conditions worse and interfere with treatment.